AdrianTorjKobza/System_Design/Design_a_System_to_Schedule_Jobs_in_a_Distributed_Environment.md

 * **High Availability:** All services, including the DB and message broker, are deployed across multiple availability zones (AZs) to survive infrastructure failures.
 The Scheduler Service utilizes a distributed lock or leader election to prevent duplicate scheduling.

 ### Performance Efficiency
-* **Horizontal Scalability:** The Worker Fleet automatically scales up and down based on the queue depth metric (e.g., using Kubernetes HPA or KEDA).
+* **Horizontal Scalability:** The Worker Fleet automatically scales up and down based on the queue depth metric (e.g. using Kubernetes HPA or KEDA).
 * **High-Throughput State Management:** An in-memory key-value store (Redis) is utilized for high-speed job state updates, preventing bottlenecks on the primary relational database.
 * **Asynchronous Processing:** Long-running jobs do not block client requests.
 The system operates asynchronously, returning a job ID immediately for subsequent status polling or webhook callbacks.

 ### Cost Optimization
 * **Elastic Compute:** By scaling worker nodes dynamically based on queue depth, compute resources are only consumed when there is an active backlog of jobs.
 * **Spot/Preemptible Instances:** For fault-tolerant, idempotent workloads, worker nodes can be provisioned on cheaper Spot or Preemptible instances, significantly reducing compute costs.
 * **Right-Sizing Storage:** Job metadata and logs are lifecycle-managed.
-Completed or failed job details are archived to cheaper object storage (e.g., S3-compatible storage) after a predefined retention period.
+Completed or failed job details are archived to cheaper object storage (e.g. S3-compatible storage) after a predefined retention period.

 ### Sustainability
 * **Scale-to-Zero:** In non-production environments or during periods of zero traffic, the worker fleet can scale down to zero to minimize idle power consumption and carbon footprint.